Rabbit Rhythms of September

 It's amazing what one can accomplish on just one acre (or less), which is why I'd like to introduce you to the Pankow family in Texas.
 (2018 Update: the article about the Pankows, One Big Hoppy Family, originally published in CountryWorldNews.com, is no longer available.)

 The Pankows are a modern homesteading family, working normal jobs but raising their fresh, hormone- and antibiotic-free meat and veggies at home as much as possible.

-If this sounds prudent to you, you'll find some great tips and ideas in the article both for animal husbandry, gardening, and feeding while minimizing pellet purchases.
+If this sounds prudent to you, you'll find some great tips and ideas about raising rabbits at Rabbit Farming.

 Like this newsletter?